araa47/LocalSourceControl/README.md

-# LocalSourceControl-
+# LocalSourceControl
 Simple deployment of a private git solution for professional teams

-#First Configure a New Repository on any Local Server:
+# First Configure a New Repository on any Local Server: